xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 known issue is that, slow I/O during dirty pages writeback/flush may cause memory starvation, then other userland process or kernel threads would be blocked.

-Every host has a `local-allocator` daemon which manages a host-wide pool of blocks (represented by an LVM LV) and provides them to ```tapdisk3``` on demand.
-When it receives a request, the local allocator decides which blocks to provide from its local free pool, writes to the journal, writes the update to an outgoing `toLVM` queue and then reloads the device mapper table to extend the LV.
-When a VDI is deactivated, the current items on the `toLVM` queue are flushed synchonously.

-As well as waiting for requests from `tapdisk3`, the `local-allocator` also watches for new block allocations from the `SRmaster-allocator` via the `fromLVM` queue.
-These allocations are used to resize the local host free block LV locally via device mapper.

 Interaction with HA
 ===================